Daffodils in Raleigh

 Daffodil Blooms in Dix Park

 Each year as winter turns its corner and we see the early signs of spring emerge, Dix Park welcomes a field of daffodils in its Flowers Field.
-There are 40,000 daffodils in Raleigh’s Dix Park, usually blooming from February through March.
+In November 2018, 50,000 daffodils were planted in Raleigh’s Dix Park, and they continue to bloom today from February through March.
 It’s our favorite time of year to visit the park as the sea of yellow flowers winds toward the Raleigh skyline.

 Dix Park daffodils as of Saturday, February 8, 2025